thebenoit/Ian/README.md

    ```

 3. Set up your environment variables:
-   - Create a `.env` file in the root directory
+   - Create a `.env`(only.env not the .example) file in the root directory
    - Add your OpenAI API key and other required credentials

 4. Run the agent: